 As you continue to read, you’ll understand why.

-No Green-leafy Vegetable is Popular in Kenya as Sukuma wiki!
+You’ll Never Go Wrong Growing Sukuma Wiki as No Green-leafy Vegetable is Popular in Kenya as Sukuma wiki!

-- People find Sukuma wiki highly tasty
+- They find Sukuma wiki highly tasty

 - Lower perishability compared to traditional vegetables.
 If kept in the right environment, it can stay fresh for up to 5 days unlike other green leafy vegetables.